KeniKT/keniKT/README.md

 ## Hi there 👋, I'm Kenenan Tilaun!

-I am a software engineer passionate about building scalable applications and solving complex problems.
-I have experience in **Python, JavaScript, React, and more**.
-I enjoy working on freelancing projects like **SIRA**, competitive coding, and open-source contributions.
+I'm a software engineer with a passion for building scalable applications and solving complex problems.
+My expertise spans Python, JavaScript, React, and more.
+I thrive in competitive coding, and contributing to open-source communities.
+Constantly learning and innovating, I enjoy tackling challenges that push the boundaries of technology.

 ---